revbayes/revbayes/help/md/readVCF.md

 ## description
 Read VCF file into RevBayes
 ## details
-readVCF reads in a file that is in Variant Call Formati (VCF), accepting two arguments.
+readVCF reads in a file that is in Variant Call Format (VCF), accepting two arguments.
 The first argument specifies the relative or absolute file path to desired VCF file.
 The second specifies type of data to be constructed (default binary).
 This function